Around-the-Clock Home Care

 Having in-home care not only ensures peace of mind for your loved one, yourself, and your family.
 It also allows them to remain at home in their familiar surroundings.

 Around-the-Clock Home Care

-Around-the-clock in-home care may seem impossible, but the Homewatch CareGivers team provides it to countless clients and their families every day – and night.
+Around-the-clock in-home care may seem impossible, but the Homewatch CareGivers team provides it to countless clients and their families every day – and night - 24 hours a day.
 We offer your loved one continuous care by scheduling a day and night-time caregiver in two eight-to-twelve-hour shifts.
 This allows families to relax knowing that a professional caregiver is there to assist with daily tasks and monitor for emergencies at all hours.

 The Benefits of Having 24-Hour Care

 Maintain Personal Independence

 While you may assume that 24-hour home care would end up taking away your loved one's independence, this is far from the truth.
 A person’s relationship with their caregiving team can give them the confidence they need to re-engage with their world and the activities they used to love!

 Comfortable At Home

 In-home caregivers allow families to keep their loved ones comfortable at home around their family, friends, pets, and familiar personal items.
 Beginning with a free in-home assessment, our team takes the time to ensure your home is as safe as possible before we start caregiving in the home.

 Social isolation and loneliness can take a toll on individuals' overall health and quality of life.
 Regardless of the specific conditions your loved one needs help with, caregivers provide both emotional and social support along the way.
 From striking up a friendly conversation and sharing stories to pulling out puzzles and exploring favorite hobbies, companion care helps curb feelings of loneliness and maybe brings more smiles.

 A large part of 24-hour care is helping your loved one with necessary personal care activities.
 This can include bathing, dressing, and light housekeeping.
 Your customized care plan is tailored to meet the specific needs of your loved one, helping them preserve as much of their independence as possible.

 Family Caregiver Respite